EthanNorton/About-Me-/README.md

 ## So, what would my dream job be?

  ## At the moment, I would like to work on BNB chain and grow the chain from the bottom and maintain balance.
 Also, to enhance and support artists to grow the chain.
   ## Also, I would like a lifelong role working under CZ.
 I imagine Binance is very flexible and I would like to support the company.
 I am actively applying for a job there.
+Binance can be very lean and low cost by doing exactly what they are doing, and I want to be apart of their team.

   ## What does that mean?